obrl-soil/dsmartr/README.md

     devtools::install_github("obrl-soil/dsmartr")

 Note that this package is no longer regularly maintained.
+Consider using https://bitbucket.org/brendo1001/dsmart/src/master/ instead.